SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/01-Introduction.md

 # Introduction

-- The SMU SuperPOD is a high-performance computing (HPC) cluster, specifically tailored to meet the demands of cutting-edge research
+- The SMU SuperPOD is a high-performance computing (HPC) cluster, made by NVIDIA, specifically tailored to meet the demands of cutting-edge research

 - This shared resource machine consists of 20 NVIDIA DGX A100 nodes, each with 8 advanced and powerful graphical processing units (GPUs) to accelerate calculations and train AI models.